MahekNizar/MahekNizar/README.md

 Java Developer
 --------------

-I am currently a college student working towards an associates in computer science.
+I am currently a college student working towards a Bachelors if Information Technology.
 I am very interested in computer programing.
 I have some experience in python, html, and java script but am currently working towards strengthening my knowledge in Java.

 *   🌍  I'm based in Washington
 *   ✉️  You can contact me at [maheknizar@gmail.com](mailto:maheknizar@gmail.com)